rathena/rathena/doc/script_commands.md

 This still means they will want to be separated by commas.

-Where a command wants a string, it will be given in "quotes", if it's a number, it will be given without them.
+Where a command wants a string, it will be given in "`quotes`", if it's a number, it will be given without them.
 Normally, you can put an expression, like a bunch of functions or operators returning a value, in (round brackets) instead of most numbers.
 Round brackets will not always be required, but they're often a good